Competition Guidelines and Rules

 3. All prints must be labelled with the title and the author’s name.
 The maximum mount size is 50 x 40 cm which is the required size for L&CPU competitions.
 Prints mounted on 20″ x 16″ will be accepted by KPS but won’t be accepted for L&CPU competitions.
 There is no minimum size.

-4. All PDI entries must be submitted in accordance with the detailed guidance given on the Society’s website but the key requirements are that the images should be JPEGs measuring no more than 1280 pixels wide, and no more than 800 pixels long.
+4. All PDI entries must be submitted in accordance with the detailed guidance given on the Society’s website but the key requirements are that the images should be JPEGs measuring no more than 1600 pixels wide, and no more than 1200 pixels high.
 Colour space needs to be sRGB.

 1. Monthly competitions are open to images of any type or subject.